-The 51st Anniversary Convention will once again feature the Undergraduate Research Forum!
+The 52nd Annual Convention will once again feature the Undergraduate Research Forum!
 Students will give 3- to 5-minute presentations on their work during the Forum.
 Meet and converse with our aspiring scholars, read their research at your own leisure, then vote for your favorite presentation on our mobile app to award our newest scholars.

-A networking event will be held Saturday, March 7, 4:45-6 PM, in Salon D. Join us for this event allowing undergraduates to network with faculty and graduate students in their field of study.
+A networking event will also be held.
+Join us for this event allowing undergraduates to network with faculty and graduate students in their field of study.

 The Undergraduate Forum hosts research from current undergraduate students.
 Students give present clear, innovative arguments that puts their unique insights in conversation with existing scholarship (secondary sources).
 In keeping with the conference theme, this forum explores how literary works, film, languages, and cultures influence and challenge traditional notions of space, identity, and history.
 Possible approaches include:

 • Culture and the formation of identity (one culture or in a multicultural context)

 • Literature and identity